 General Rules and Qualifications

-For federal purposes, taxpayers can deduct trade, business, and certain other expenses as allowed under IRC (Code) Section 162, namely expenses that exceed 2% of federal AGI.
+For federal purposes prior to 2018, taxpayers my be allowed to deduct trade, business, and certain other expenses as allowed under IRC (Code) Section 162, namely expenses that exceed 2% of federal AGI.

 Massachusetts uses this as a starting point for calculating its own deduction.

 The Massachusetts deduction is limited to the deductions allowed by Part VI of the Internal Revenue Code which: